dburhanna/ProblemSolvingwithIOTandPython/README.md

 # An Introduction to Problem Solving with IoT and Python
 ## A Curriculum

+This course was designed to be a one semester course as a followup to a semester of programming in Python.
+The course will take the student on an educational journey from the basics of the Internet of Things to creating their own working IoT devices.

+The course is broken into five units as

-Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about IoT basics.
+excited to present a 15-week, 24-lesson curriculum all about IoT basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 The projects cover the journey of food from farm to table.
 This includes farming, logistics, manufacturing, retail and consumer - all popular industry areas for IoT devices.